rfshelley/Documentation/ref-docs/device-handler-ref.rst

 **Parameters:**
     `String` ``name`` - any unique string and is used to refer to this status message in the select box.

     `String` ``messageDescription`` - should be a parseable message for this Device Handler.
 It's passed to the Device Handler's parse method when select box entry is sent in the simulator.
-For example, ``status "on": "command: 2003, payload: FF"`` will send a Z-Wave Basic Report command to the device handler's parse method when the on option is selected and sent.
+For example, ``status "on": "command: 2003, payload: FF"`` will send a Z-Wave Basic Report command to the Device Handler's parse method when the on option is selected and sent.

 **Returns:**
     void